Daniel Howell (Wisconsin politician): Biography

 Daniel Howell was born in Delaware County, New York, and grew up on his family's farm.
 In 1832, he was one of the co-founders of a town in Chautauqua County, New York, and established the post office there, known then as Salem X Roads.

 In 1835, he went west to the Michigan Territory, establishing a hotel in the village of White Pigeon, Michigan, which he operated until 1839.
-Over the next decade, he operated a hotel in Belvidere, Illinois, and then another in Rockford, Illinois, before settling in Jefferson, Wisconsin, where he operated the Jefferson House hotel for several years.
+Over the next decade, he operated a hotel in Belvidere, Illinois, and then another in Rockford, before settling in Jefferson, Wisconsin, where he operated the Jefferson House hotel for several years.

 In Jefferson County, he was elected as county treasurer in 1852, and then was elected to the Wisconsin Senate in 1853, running on the Democratic Party ticket.
 He represented Jefferson County in the Senate during the 1854 and 1855 sessions.
 His reputation was damaged by this political service due to his support of Governor William A. Barstow—he was counted among the "forty thieves" accused of participating in bribery scandals with Barstow.

 After the 1855 session, he moved to Milwaukee, and finally, in 1859, he moved to the then-remote town of Grand Rapids, Wisconsin, where he operated a merchant business.

 At the outbreak of the American Civil War, he left his business and raised a company of volunteers for the Union Army, known as the "Evergreens".
 His company was enrolled as Company G of the 12th Wisconsin Infantry Regiment, and Howell was commissioned as captain of the company.
 Howell led his company through the first two years of the war, participating in mostly guard and logistics duty in Tennessee and Kentucky.

 He resigned due to illness in March 1863 and returned to Wisconsin, residing at Waukesha, Wisconsin.
 For a few years after returning, he operated another hotel in partnership with his brother-in-law, Foskett Maynard Putney.
 He subsequently worked in freight forwarding and sold agricultural equipment until his retirement.
 He was said to have "made and lost several fortunes".